Exabyte-io/documentation/docs/materials/creating-structures.md

 #### Lattice selection

 If you move your mouse to the box containing `angstrom, FCC` the `>` inside that box will turn to `<`.
 If you click anywhere inside that box an overlay will pop up on your screen.
 The overlay will allow you to set the parameters of the crystal structure.
 (Crystal structure reference [[1](#links)])

 It is possible to manually set all lattice constants and angles between the lattice vectors.
 Alternately, to choose a default crystal cell other than Face-Centered Cubic, click on the `Face-centered Cubic` line below the `Lattice type` heading and a selection box with the 14 possible crystal cells will appear.
 You can select an alternate crystal lattice by clicking on a different cell type and the displayed angles and lattice constants will automatically change.
 When you select a new crystal lattice click the "Update Lattice" button.
 The overlay will disappear and the 3D visual representation of the structure will change to reflect the new lattice type.

-"Click on the animation below to view it"
+Click on the animation below to view:

 <img data-gifffer="/images/ChangeMaterialLattice.gif" />